ReDI-School/ux_ui_bootcamp/projects/04_career/3-milestone.md

 ## Task 3: Mock design interview

 **Objective:** A mock design interview is a simulation of a job interview used for training purposes.
 The exercise resembles a real interview as closely as possible to help you understand what is expected in a real job interview and helps you to improve your presentation: practice answering questions, presenting your portfolio, tackling design challenges, and receiving feedback on their performance.
-The mockup design interviews will last approximately 45-50 minutes and right after the interview, you will have 10 minutes to receive feedback on your performance and suggestions to improve further.
+The mockup design interview will last approximately 30 minutes and right after the interview, you will have 15 minutes to receive feedback on your performance and suggestions to improve further.

 **Goals:**
 - Check the mock interview job profile